SchiieBen/Rewards/README.txt

 1. Wait for the user to log in if they aren't logged in.
 2. Use Esc to activate failsafe (not working correctly).
 3. Make that the directory of the folders can be anywhere (currently needs to be in "Documents").
-4. Make the program lighter

 Bugs:
 -> ESC not working sometimes
--> If monitor different from 1280x1024 (5:4) it won't work (i guess)
+-> If your monitor is different from 1280x1024 (5:4) it won't work